ispamm/FolAI/README.md

-# Stable-V2A website
+# FolAI website
-Branch for the Stable-V2A website.
+Branch for the FolAI website.